 If you’d like to crisp the turkey skin, turn on the oven’s broiler and broil just until crisp, 4 to 5 minutes.
 This is totally optional.

-Seasoning Turkey after Carving
+Season the Turkey after Carving (if needed)

 Safe Temperature for Roast Turkey